LoganKaval/MulBX/README.md

 Then Go Through the Installer.
 The Installer Has Delays that are Kinda Short if Your Not Watching for Them!!!

+# Installing on OpenSUSE (Experimantal)

+To Install MulBX You Must Run the Correct Script!
+If Your on a OpenSUSE Machine You Must Run the "opensuse-to-mulbx.sh" File.
+To First Get the File Use Git to Grab the Files and Put it In your Home Folder.
+This Will Not Work in Root!
+Once You Have the Files CD Into the Directory.
+The Correct Directory Should Be ~/MulBX.
+Once in the Directory You Must Run the "opensuse-to-mulbx.sh" File.
+Then Go Through the Installer.
+The Installer Has Delays that are Kinda Short if Your Not Watching for Them!!!

 # WARNING:
 This is For Debian and Debian Based Linux Distrobutions!